protocol docs

 address buyer = abi.decode(hookData, (address));

-The public Uniswap app encodes the connected wallet here automatically when interacting with a hooked pool.
-If a router forgets to pass hookData, the hook silently no-ops (no NFT minted) — never reverts the swap.
+The Unigen frontend encodes the connected wallet here automatically.
+If a router forgets to pass hookData — or passes malformed bytes — the hook silently no-ops (no NFT queued) and never reverts the swap.
+This is why aggregators don't mint you a unigen even when they route to the right pool.

 4. RNG + Age Bias